British Raj: 1919–1929: Jallianwala, non-cooperation

+Government of India Act, 1935

 In local terms, British control rested on the Indian Civil Service (ICS), but it faced growing difficulties.
 Fewer and fewer young men in Britain were interested in joining, and the continuing distrust of Indians resulted in a declining base in terms of quality and quantity.
 By 1945 Indians were numerically dominant in the ICS and at issue was divided loyalty between the Empire and independence.
 The finances of the Raj depended on land taxes, and these became problematic in the 1930s.
 Epstein argues that after 1919 it became harder and harder to collect the land revenue.
 The Raj's suppression of civil disobedience after 1934 temporarily increased the power of the revenue agents but after 1937 they were forced by the new Congress-controlled provincial governments to hand back confiscated land.
 Again the outbreak of war strengthened them, in the face of the Quit India movement the revenue collectors had to rely on military force and by 1946–47 direct British control was rapidly disappearing in much of the countryside.

 In 1935, after the Round Table Conferences, Parliament passed the Government of India Act 1935, which authorised the establishment of independent legislative assemblies in all provinces of British India, the creation of a central government incorporating both the British provinces and the princely states, and the protection of Muslim minorities.
 The future Constitution of independent India was based on this act.
 However, it divided the electorate into 19 religious and social categories, e.g., Muslims, Sikhs, Indian Christians, Depressed Classes, Landholders, Commerce and Industry, Europeans, Anglo-Indians, etc., each of which was given separate representation in the Provincial Legislative Assemblies.
 A voter could cast a vote only for candidates in his own category.

 The 1935 Act provided for more autonomy for Indian provinces, with the goal of cooling off nationalist sentiment.
 The act provided for a national parliament and an executive branch under the purview of the British government, but the rulers of the princely states managed to block its implementation.
 These states remained under the full control of their hereditary rulers, with no popular government.
 To prepare for elections Congress built up its grass roots membership from 473,000 in 1935 to 4.5 million in 1939.

 In the 1937 elections Congress won victories in seven of the eleven provinces of British India.
 Congress governments, with wide powers, were formed in these provinces.
 The widespread voter support for the Indian National Congress surprised Raj officials, who previously had seen the Congress as a small elitist body.
 The British separated Burma Province from British India in 1937 and granted the colony a new constitution calling for a fully elected assembly, with many powers given to the Burmese, but this proved to be a divisive issue as a ploy to exclude Burmese from any further Indian reforms.